-Since opening our flagship location in Salem, NH in 1984, Northeast Rehab has added three more acute rehabilitation hospitals located in Nashua, Portsmouth and Manchester, NH.
-Additionally our network includes over 20 outpatient centers, a home care division, a sports medicine division, an outpatient pediatric division and many other services for those in need of rehabilitation.
+Since opening our flagship location in Salem, NH in 1984, Northeast Rehabilitation Hospital Network (NRHN) has added three more acute rehabilitation hospitals located in Nashua, Portsmouth and Manchester, NH.
+Additionally, our network includes over 25 outpatient centers, a sports medicine division, an outpatient pediatric division and many other services for those in need of rehabilitation.

-The leader of that effort, Howard Gardner, MD, was an Army Neurosurgeon who had seen, first hand, the benefits rehabilitation was offering wounded soldiers.
-Returning to the Merrimack Valley and establishing a neuroscience practice, New England Neurological Associates, Dr. Gardner and his associates set out to build the first free standing Acute Rehabilitation Hospital in New Hampshire.
+The leader of that effort, Howard Gardner, MD, was an Army Neurosurgeon who saw, first hand, the benefits physical rehabilitation offered wounded soldiers.
+Dr. Gardner returned to the Merrimack Valley and established a neuroscience practice, New England Neurological Associates.
+Dr. Gardner and his associates set out to build the first free-standing Acute Rehabilitation Hospital in New Hampshire.

 An Accredited Hospital

-Northeast Rehabilitation Hospital is accredited by Joint Commission and CARF (Commission on Accreditation of Rehabilitation Facilities), and is certified by Medicare.
-Northeast Rehab is also proud to have earned Joint Commission Disease Specific Care Certification in Stroke, Brain Injury and Amputee Rehabilitation.
+Northeast Rehabilitation Hospital is accredited by The Joint Commission and is certified by Medicare.
+Northeast Rehab is also proud to have earned The Joint Commission Disease-Specific Care Certification in Stroke, Brain Injury and Amputee Rehabilitation.

-Northeast Rehabilitation Hospital Network was instrumental in the founding and development of Northeast Passage, a program providing access to adaptive recreational opportunities for disabled individuals.
+NRHN was instrumental in the founding and development of Northeast Passage, which provides access to adaptive recreational opportunities for disabled individuals.
 Northeast Rehab initially funded the idea and encouraged program development until it was able to become a viable entity on its own.
-Northeast Rehab was also instrumental in bringing the “Think First” program to New Hampshire .
+NRHN was also instrumental in bringing the “Think First” program to New Hampshire .
 This program is presented in school systems to educate students on ways to prevent Brain and Spinal Cord Injuries.

 To meet the needs of our patients, Northeast Rehab employs a team of over 1000 talented individuals serving in clinical and non-clinical positions.
-Northeast Rehab offers people the ability to receive personalized rehabilitation care with the support of an entire network of rehabilitation services.
+We offer people the ability to receive personalized rehabilitation care with the support of an entire network of rehabilitation services.